-Every Future Electric Car | Range, Price, and Launch Date | Digital Trends
+Future Electric Cars | Digital Trends

 Available in: 2021

-While the third-generation Soul is available in showrooms nationwide, Kia delayed the electric version’s American launch to send the bulk of the production run to the European market, where companies who don’t comply with strict emissions regulations risk massive fines.
+While the third-gen Soul is available in showrooms nationwide, Kia delayed the electric version’s American launch to send the bulk of the production run to the European market, where companies who don’t comply with strict emissions regulations risk massive fines.
 Details about the American-spec model haven’t been released yet.

-For context, the Soul EV sold in Europe comes with a 64-kilowatt-hour lithium-ion battery pack that spins a 201-horsepower electric motor, and it offers approximately 280 miles of range.
+For context, the Soul EV sold in Europe comes with a 64 kWh lithium-ion battery pack that spins a 201 hp electric motor, and it offers approximately 280 miles of range.
 The latter figure will be adjusted down for our market when the hatchback makes its debut.
 It was originally scheduled to arrive in the U.S. during the 2020 model year, but Kia announced we shouldn’t expect to see it until the 2021 calendar year at the earliest.

 Lordstown Endurance